Agri-Tech Week 2021: 8th - 12th November 2021

 It was delivered as part of the EU Interreg 2 Seas INNO-VEG project (www.inno-veg.org).
 The INNO-VEG project is developing a new approach for carrying out research on field vegetable and potato crops by using crop sensing data to assess treatment differences.

 Agri-TechE hosted: REAP Conference 2020: From micro-scape to landscape – innovating at the frontier

 Managing complexity is the biggest challenge for agriculture, as every variable – from the microbes in the soil to global weather patterns – can impact productivity, profitability and sustainability.

 Agri-TechE is at the heart of a vibrant agri-tech innovation ecosystem, and this year’s REAP conference is taking a farmer-centric view of the emerging approaches and technologies that promise improved decision-making at every level.

-AHDB hosts: Technologies to enhance soil monitoring and crop management
+AHDB hosted: Technologies to enhance soil monitoring and crop management

 The Rotations Partnership, is a collaboration between industry partners and four research organisations, looking at the impact of rotations on crop yields.
 The aim is to gain a better understanding of how fundamental changes in soil characteristics impact crop performance.